Penarth Pier: Background

 The growing popularity of Penarth beach and the need for better communications with Cardiff led to the Cardiff Steam and Navigation Company starting a regular ferry service between Cardiff and Penarth in 1856, which continued until 1903.
 Boats were loaded and unloaded at Penarth using a landing stage on wheels which was hauled up the beach.

 In the 1880s an attempt was made to construct a permanent pier, because of the need to find a safer way to unload larger boats.
 However, construction ground to a halt at an early stage when the London-based contractors went into liquidation.

 Construction

 As a result, the Penarth Promenade and Landing Company Ltd was formed, to make a second attempt at building a permanent pier.
-Designed by H. F. Edwards, construction of the cast iron screw piers, cast iron supports and wooden deck was begun by Mayohs Brothers in 1894.
+The pier was authorised by the Penarth Promenade and Pier Order 1892, and designed by H. F. Edwards.
+Construction of the cast iron screw piers, cast iron supports and wooden deck was begun by Mayohs Brothers in 1894.
 The pier successfully opened in 1895, 750 ft long.